kirillgrigorev67/AlertOps/README.md

 AlertOps bridges the gap between raw monitoring data and actionable insights.
 Instead of manually correlating metrics, logs, and alerts across multiple tools, you get a unified dashboard where you can:

 - **Browse Grafana dashboards** and create alert rules directly from any panel
-- **Generate alert rules with AI** — the system suggests 3 variations based on the panel's query
+- **Generate alert rules with AI** — the system suggests 3 complete variations (name, description, query, condition, duration) based on the panel's query
 - **Receive instant alerts** via Alertmanager webhooks
 - **Get AI-powered diagnosis** — automatically fetches relevant logs from Loki and analyzes them with an LLM